WasmEdge/docs/docs/build-and-run/cli.md

 cargo build --target wasm32-wasi --release
 ```

-We will use the `wasmedge` command to run the program.
+You can then use the `wasmedge` command to run the program.

 ```bash
 $ wasmedge target/wasm32-wasi/release/hello.wasm